 5) Are there any means for me to retain control of my assets while simultaneously protecting them from the reach of nursing homes?

 The short answer is no. The basic principle is that if you can reach or control your assets, then the nursing home can reach and gain control of those assets.
-There are various means of asset protection that can be employed and you should seek our counsel.
+There are various means of asset protection that can be utilized and you should seek our counsel.

 6) What law will govern the strategies and state determinations?